vokegpu/ekg/README.md

 **Note: EKG is not stable yet.**

-Contributing for EKG is nicely welcome, just take a look on [code of conduct](./CODE-OF-CONDUCT) and [VokeGpu library coding-guide style](https://github.com/vokegpu/code-of-conduct-and-style-guide).
+Contributing for EKG is nicely welcome, just take a look on [Vokegpu standard](https://github.com/vokegpu/standard), thanks.

 ### GUIs with EKG